ebadi/investment-resources/README.md

 - The Acquirer's Multiple: How the Billionaire Contrarians of Deep Value Beat the Market by Tobias E. Carlisle
 - 100 Baggers: Stocks That Return 100-to-1 and How To Find Them by Christopher W Mayer

 ## Accounting (Books)
 - The Little Book of Valuation: How to Value a Company, Pick a Stock and Profit by Aswath Damodaran
+- Valuation: Measuring and Managing the Value of Companies by McKinsey & Company Inc.
 - Security Analysis: Principles and Techniques by Benjamin Graham

 ## Misc (Books)